2023 Solar Incentives Guide for East Earl, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" refers to financial incentives implemented by the government and by solar companies to encourage the use of renewable energy by making solar panels more affordable.
-Incentives can include things like discounts, cash back or monthly utility bill credits.
-Some incentives are handled federally, while others are offered by the state of Pennsylvania or your utility company, county or municipality.
+Solar incentives are designed to mitigate the cost of installing solar panels on your home.
+Financial incentives like these are designed to encourage more homeowners to make the switch to renewable energy.
+Incentives could include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are provided by the federal government, while others are provided by the Pennsylvania government or by your utility company, county or municipality.
 Categories of solar incentives include:

-- Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar panels.
-States or counties will also offer limited-time rebates at various times.
-The value of a rebate will usually be deducted from the total price before tax credits are calculated.
+- Rebates: Some solar companies will help you claim a rebate, or partial refund of your purchase, for your solar system.
+States or counties will also sometimes offer limited-time rebates.
+If you receive a rebate, that amount will usually come off the total price before tax credits are calculated.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a certain percentage of the money you spend on your solar system.
+Federal incentives are the type of incentives that you are most likely to have heard of.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a certain percentage of the money you spend installing solar panels.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
 The new Clean Energy Credit now runs until 2035.
 You are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
-The credit will then see a slight annual decrease until it expires.
-The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+This credit will then be decreased by a few percentage points every year until it expires.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.